 In our research on the adoption of observability in organizations, we also found:

 - Software developers are the primary drivers of observability, followed closely by DevOps engineers and site reliability engineers (SREs).
 Some respondents also identified themselves as the drivers of observability in their organization, with 21% of them being developers, 36% DevOps or SRE, 14% managers, 16% architects, 10% CIO/CTO, and 3% operations.

 - Lower-maturity teams already practicing observability but not realizing the benefits also disproportionately cite a lack of implementation skills as one of their most significant barriers to adoption.
 When this barrier combines with other factors—like no tooling system—we believe this signals either confusion in the market over which capabilities should be achievable when practicing observability or that teams need more training to achieve those capabilities (or both).

 - About 8% have moved from the planning phase into actual practice since last year.
 That increase occurs mainly across individual teams (7%) instead of the entire organization (1%).

 About this research

-The survey used to generate these findings was conducted from December 2020 – January 2021 in tandem with ClearPath Strategies, a boutique consulting firm recommended to Honeycomb by Dr. Nicole Forsgren, former lead researcher for DORA and the State of DevOps Reports.
-Invites to participate in the survey were distributed via a Honeycomb email list and social media outreach.
-A total of 405 respondents participated in the survey.
-Our mutual goal is to continue developing an understanding of observability awareness and perceptions, engineering practices, and to evolve a model for observability maturity.
+We conducted the survey used to generate these findings from December 2020 – January 2021 with ClearPath Strategies, a boutique consulting firm recommended to Honeycomb by Dr. Nicole Forsgren, former lead researcher for DORA and the State of DevOps reports.
+We distributed invites to participate in the survey via a Honeycomb email list and social media outreach, and a total of 405 respondents participated.

-Download and read the report to understand what’s driving results on the upper end of the observability spectrum, what those just getting started can do to avoid stagnating in the middle, and how to tell if your observability adoption initiative is heading in the right direction.
+Download and read the full observability report to know how mature teams get the results they do, what those just getting started can do to avoid stagnating in the middle, and how to tell if your observability adoption initiative is heading in the right direction.